 - DAY 3: #ContinuousCannes | Stringing images together to create simple patterns.

 - Day 4: #CannesCreativity | Found letters spell out a classic quote on creativity.

 - Day 5: #NoCannesDo | Cut and paste from the Lions Awards winners to create new messages.

 - Day 6: #ArCannesTecture | Apartment buildings (I really was running out of steam by this point).

 PART 3: The artists, the organizers, the event, the city…

 I had the pleasure of exhibiting with two fun and talented artists.
-Stephanie Imbeau created a visual cloudscape from hundreds of old umbrellas, and Julian Brown designed an auditory soundscape with dozens of old speakers.
-It all made for a fascinating experience in the Cannes Also exhibit area.
+Stephanie Imbeau created an amazing visual cloudscape from hundreds of old umbrellas, and Julian Brown designed a fascinating auditory soundscape with dozens of old speakers.
+It all made for an unusual and engaging experience in the Cannes Also exhibit area.
 It also was really cool to participate in the of assembling their projects and to get to know the good people at Lambie-Nairn and The Brand Union, who sponsored this festival event.